 In Hush we follow a deaf-mute writer who lives in secluded woods, and who soon enough is the target of an unknown n’er do well, imaginatively credited as «The Man».
 A literal hunt ensues — cross-bow and all — and for 81 minutes we get barely no dialogue in what turns out to be a tense enough story.

 Co-written by Flanagan with his wife Kate Siegel (who also stars), there is a lot to admire about Hush.
-With a mere ten minutes of dialogue, the plot manages to forge ahead without very little downtime or repetition.
-Siegel turns in a solid performance as the protagonist, as does John Gallagher, Jr. — the only person attached with much of a rap-sheet — among a cast of four.
+With a mere ten minutes of dialogue3, the plot manages to forge ahead without very little downtime or repetition.
+Siegel turns in a solid performance as the protagonist, as does John Gallagher, Jr. — the only person attached with much of a rap-sheet1 — among a cast of four2.
 Why is he going after the writer?
 Who knows!
 There are hints of human hunting being a sport for him, so I suppose that is reason enough.

 So yes, Hush is a bit of a minimalist movie, and we never even leave the grounds of the writer’s house.
 It makes sense, really.
 Flanagan’s stature wasn’t great at the time of filming, and making somewhat of an artsy thriller on a small scale is a good way to show your chops, if you get it right.
 For the most part it works, though things are a bit rough around the edges at time.
 The short run time could probably have stood to be cut down another ten minutes, if only to get rid off some unfinished-feeling scenes.
 This was clearly shot with some serious time constraints.